stever/zxplay/README.md

 * Pasmo by Julián Albo García, alias "NotFound".
 Licensed under terms of the GPL version 3.
 * Boriel ZX BASIC by Jose Rodriguez.
 Licensed under terms of the GPL version 3.
 * zmakebas by Russell Marks.
 This tool is public domain.
-* 8bitworkshop by Steven Hugg.
-Licensed under terms of the GPL version 3.